 Andrew’s brown hair drips with sweat from running in the hallways.
 He reaches for his belt and clutches the keys, but they fall onto the tile floor.
 He crouches and snatches them up, fumbling to find the key that will unlock the cursed door.

 His fingers locate the right key, and he unlocks the door, swinging it open.
-He stands in the entrance; the other men peer over his shoulder, trembling.
+He stands at the entrance; the other men peer over his shoulder, trembling.
 I could have sworn it was snowing inside this room.
 Now there’s no snow, no clouds, no water on the floor.

 Roger, Ken, Tom, and Bob look at each other, confusion on their faces, and they turn, looking back into the room.
 The female patient still lies on the crimson floor.